Han-shu/UnitCom/README.md

 # Problems
 - UC infeasibility if starting from existing solution files
-- UC unbounded when setting theta = 8, 7, 6 (curtailment or overgeneration)
+- Fixed: UC unbounded when setting theta = 8, 7, 6 (curtailment or overgeneration)

 # Log
 May 12